augustin-barillec/teamchess-web/README.md

 ### How to Update the `server` (Game Server)

 The game server is managed by an Agones `Fleet`.
-The process is similar but slightly different.
+The process is similar to updating the allocator but uses a different resource type.

 **Step 1: Rebuild the Docker Image**
 First, rebuild the game server image to include your changes.